-Cobalt $d$-orbital PDOS in Fig. \ref{DOSNM}(a) as expected for a metallic Stoner ferromagnet provides a large peak at the Fermi level.
-However, different PDOS at the Fermi level for Co1 and Co2 seen in Fig. \ref{DOSNM}(a) clearly demonstrate that $d$ orbitals of Co1 and Co2 can lead to spatially nonuniform magnetic properties of the system, i.e. more fragile magnetism of Co2 than of Co1 atoms.
-In order to have more insight into that feature in Figs. \ref{DOSNM}(b,c) we plot PDOS contribution from crystal field split $d$ orbitals at Co1 and Co2 atoms respectively.
+Cobalt $d$-orbital PDOS in Fig. \ref{DOSNM}a as expected for a metallic Stoner ferromagnet provides a large peak at the Fermi level.
+However, different PDOS at the Fermi level for Co1 and Co2 suggest spatially nonuniform magnetic properties of the system, i.e. more fragile magnetism of Co2 than of Co1 atoms.
+In order to have more insight into that feature in Figs. \ref{DOSNM}b,c we plot PDOS contributions from crystal field split $d$ orbitals at Co1 and Co2 atoms.
 Although all orbitals are mixed, clearly only d$_{xz}$ of Co1 and the d$_{xy}$ of Co2 present a sufficiently large peak at the Fermi level to satisfy Stoner criterion.